sergiodxa/remix-utils/README.md

 - SSR: Always render the fallback.
 - CSR First Render: Always render the fallback.
 - CSR Update: Update to render the actual component.
-- CSR Futur Renders: Always render the actual component, don't bother to render the fallback.
+- CSR Future Renders: Always render the actual component, don't bother to render the fallback.

 This component uses the `useHydrated` hook internally.